julienraffaud/GMM/README.md

 # GMM

-Starting from a multivariate time series, the objective is to identify a finite number of Gaussian mixtures from which each observation is realized.
+Starting from a multivariate time series, the objective is to identify a finite number of Gaussian mixtures from which the observations are realized.
 Here the parameters of the mixtures are obtained using sklearn's implementation of the Expectation Maximization algorithm (details here: http://scikit-learn.org/stable/modules/mixture.html).

 ### Application to Finance: ###